-1 from the Trust.
-So, that's safe for me, it's safe for 2 the patients, and it's clearly discussed with my 3 managers.
-4 427 Yes.
-Q. 5 So, on the week that I'm urologist of the week, so that 14:34 Α. begins on a Thursday morning.
-There's a handover 6 7 between the consultant finishing and the consultant 8 There is a ward round conducted with the middle grade staff.
+5 So, on the week that I'm urologist of the week, so that 14:34 Α. begins on a Thursday morning.
+There's a handover 6 7 between the consultant finishing and the consultant 8 starting.
+There is a ward round conducted with the middle grade staff.
 The patients are all seen in 9 person.
 That usually takes most of a morning.
-10 14:34 11 then in the afternoon, whatever other activity is 12 required.
+10 And 14.3411 then in the afternoon, whatever other activity is 12 required.
 So, we would undertake the triage.
-If 13 there's patients who need to go to the emergency 14 theatre, we would deal with those.
-If there are consults to be seen, the consults would be seen, any 15 14:34 16 correspondence would be dealt with, that kind of thing.
+If 13 there's patients who need to go to the emergency theatre, we would deal with those.
+14 If there are consults to be seen, the consults would be seen, any 15 14:34 16 correspondence would be dealt with, that kind of thing.
 17 And the same on the Friday.

-18 19 On the weekends I tend to do a ward round, if I'm the urologist of the week, I'll do a ward round on a 20 14:35 I will come in, go round with the 21 Saturday morning.
-22 registrar, we'll see everybody, troubleshoot any 23 problems, see any consults, etc. 24 25 Then depending on the experience of the registrar, I 14:35 may or may not come in on a Sunday morning.
-At the moment we have one registrar who is post exams, so, you know, he's more than able to do a ward round with limited supervision, whereas at other times we have a very juntor trainee who heeds a for more supervision 2 and can't do things independently.
+19On the weekends I tend to do a ward round, if I'm the20urologist of the week, I'll do a ward round on a21Saturday morning.
+I will come in, go round with the22registrar, we'll see everybody, troubleshoot any23problems, see any consults, etc.

+Then depending on the experience of the registrar, I may or may not come in on a Sunday morning.
+At the moment we have one registrar who is post exams, so, you know, he's more than able to do a ward round with limited supervision, whereas at other times we have a

+1 very junior trainee who needs a lot more supervision 2 and can't do things independently.
 3 4 So the urologist of the week then would extend Monday, 5 Tuesday and Wednesday, and we would complete the triage 14:35 6 activity during that time.
 We would, you know, 7 interact with other specialties as necessary, take 8 patients to theatre on the emergency list, all of that 9 kind of activity.
 10 428 Q. I'm going to resist asking you questions about triage 14:35 11 at this stage?
 12 Α. Yeah, sure.
 13 429 Q. No doubt in the clinics on a Monday you would have had 14 the support of the nurse specialists?
 15 Α. Yeah.
 14:36 16 430 Q. I may ask you about that in due course.
 But just a 17 couple of things arising out of that.
 We're going, in 18 a short period of time, to look at the capacity issues.
 19 Α. Yeah.
 20 431 Q. And it's notable, and I of course mean no criticism by 14:36 21 this question, but your decision to devote more time to 22 a private practice on a Tuesday, reducing your hours, 23 you've had conversations with your Southern Trust 24 employer 25 Α. Yeah.
 I think it's really important for you to 14:36 26 understand that I was over-delivering, okay?
 27 432 Q. Yeah.
 28 Α. So, my contract was more than twelve and a half PAs.
-29 So I have no contractual obligation to continue with
+29 So I have no contractual obligation to continue with 29 SO I have no contractual obligation to continue with